roynrishingha/lsmdb/README.md

 The use of a WAL provides several benefits for database systems, including improved durability, crash recovery, and efficient write performance.
 It ensures that modifications to the database are reliably captured and persisted before being applied to the main data storage, allowing for consistent and recoverable operations even in the event of failures.

----

-### Here are a few additional components commonly found in LSM Tree implementations:

-1. **Immutable MemTables**: Rather than directly flushing the MemTable to disk when it becomes full, LSM Trees often employ a mechanism where the MemTable is made immutable and a new empty MemTable is created.
-The immutable MemTable is then flushed to disk as an SSTable.
-This approach allows for concurrent write operations on a new MemTable while the previous MemTable is being flushed, improving write performance.
+### SSTables (Sorted String Tables)

-2. **SSTables (Sorted String Tables)**: SSTables are disk-based storage structures that store sorted key-value pairs.
+SSTables are disk-based storage structures that store sorted key-value pairs.
 When the MemTable is flushed to disk, it is typically written as an SSTable file.
 Multiple SSTables may exist on disk, each representing a previous MemTable state.
 SSTables are immutable, which simplifies compaction and allows for efficient read operations.

+### Compaction

-3. **Compaction**: Compaction is the process of merging and organizing multiple SSTables to improve read performance and reclaim disk space.
+Compaction is the process of merging and organizing multiple SSTables to improve read performance and reclaim disk space.
 It involves merging overlapping key ranges from different SSTables and eliminating duplicate keys.
 Compaction reduces the number of disk seeks required for read operations and helps maintain an efficient data structure.

+### Bloom Filters

-4. **Bloom Filters**: Bloom filters are probabilistic data structures that provide efficient and fast membership tests.
+Bloom filters are probabilistic data structures that provide efficient and fast membership tests.
 They are used to reduce the number of disk accesses during read operations by quickly determining whether a specific key is present in an SSTable.
 Bloom filters can help improve read performance by reducing unnecessary disk reads.

-5. **Tiered Storage**: LSM Trees can utilize a tiered storage approach by using different storage media, such as solid-state drives (SSDs) for faster access and hard disk drives (HDDs) for larger capacity.
-This approach leverages the strengths of each storage medium to balance performance and cost.

-It's important to note that the implementation details of a LSM Tree storage engine can vary depending on specific requirements and design choices.
-The components mentioned above are common in LSM Trees, but different implementations may have variations or additional optimizations.
-Therefore, it's recommended to study existing LSM Tree implementations or consult relevant literature for a more comprehensive understanding and to ensure the correctness and efficiency of your specific implementation.

----